skukla/buildright-eds/docs/phase-6/A-sarah-dashboard/PHASE-6A-INTEGRATION-PLAN.md

 # Phase 6A: Sarah Martinez - Complete Integration Plan

 **Created**: December 7, 2025
+**Updated**: December 8, 2025
 **Status**: Active
-**Goal**: Fully integrated, demo-ready Sarah persona experience
+**Goal**: Fully integrated, demo-ready Sarah persona with real ACO/Commerce catalog data

 ---

 ## Overview

-This plan restructures the remaining Phase 6A work to achieve complete end-to-end integration before moving to other personas.
-The focus is on making Sarah's production builder flow fully functional and polished.
+This plan prioritizes connecting the frontend to real Adobe Commerce (ACO) product data.
+The focus is on demonstrating real catalog integration — orders and cart can remain mocked for now.

 ---